-If you delivered your baby by Caesarian section (C-section), you have had major surgery and will need extra time and care to heal.
+If you delivered your baby by Caesarean section (C-section), you have had major surgery and will need extra time and care to heal.
 You will stay in the hospital for 2 to 5 days after your C-section, depending on how you respond to pain medication and your ability to walk around.
 Your provider will monitor your progress, decide when you can go home and give you special instructions on taking care of yourself at home.

 - Generally, you will need lots of rest and recovery time.
 Be sure to follow all of your doctor's instructions. - After you get home from the hospital, your activity level should be kept low.
 Don't lift anything heavier than your baby.
 Spend most of your time resting. - Talk with your doctor about the kinds of pain medication that would be appropriate for you, especially if you are breastfeeding. - As your womb shrinks to its normal size, you will experience heavy bleeding of bright red blood called lochia.
 This should change over time to pale pink or a dark red color, and then eventually to a yellowish or light color.
-The bleeding should also slow down with time.
-However, lochia can increase with activity and position changes.
-You can use your lochia as a guide to make sure you are not doing too much.
+The bleeding should slow down with time, but lochia can increase with activity and position changes.
+You can use your lochia as a guide to make sure you are not doing too much. - Walk carefully to avoid straining your abdomen.
+You may need help going up and down stairs.